Print

 FOR THE DONUTS

-Preheat oven to 160 degrees and turn it off.
+Preheat oven to 150 degrees and turn it off.

-5. Time to punch down the dough.
-Using your fist gently punch down the dough in the bowl.
+4. Punch down dough and cut the donuts: Using your fist gently punch down the dough in the bowl, releasing the air.
 Transfer the dough to a lightly floured work surface.
-Using a rolling pin, roll the dough out to about 1/3 to 1/2 inch in thickness.
+Using a rolling pin, roll the dough out to about 1/2 inch in thickness.
 The thicker you roll the dough, the fewer donuts you’ll end up with.
 I used a donut cutter.
-Cut the doughnuts and place the doughnuts and doughnut holes on a cookie sheet that is lined with parchment paper.
+Cut the doughnuts and place the doughnuts and doughnut holes on a cookie sheet lined with parchment paper.
 Make sure you leave some room between them.
-Place the cookie sheet in the warm oven and allow the doughnuts to rise until they almost doubled in thickness.
-This takes about 45 minutes.
+Allow the donuts to rest while you heat the oil.

 FOR THE GLAZE